 Q: Does this mean I'll definitely get diabetes?

-Copy and paste the text from the sections above, along with the following prompt, into an AI tool (like Gemini or ChatGPT) to explore the cellular biology further:
+Paste the following prompt into an AI tool (like Gemini, CoPilot or ChatGPT) to explore your diagnosis further:

 You now understand what pre‑diabetes is and what your diagnosis represents.
 But understanding where you are on the metabolic map doesn’t explain how you arrived there.
 If you’re active, if you’ve tried to eat well, if you’ve followed conventional health advice—how did you still end up here?